premsarswat16/crackle-pop/README.md

 # crackle-pop
-It is a crackle pop programme in python
+It is a crackle pop programme in python which is asked in interview of hacker school